FunctionalJerk/FunctionalJerk.github.io/projects/mm-m.md

 Within my bachelor thesis, I have developed a concept for transcribing those speech melodies that occur within everyday human interaction.
 This EP documents my experiments on using this method as a form of relative and gradual musical notation.
-Each piece represents an attempt to reconcile free human improvisation with algorithmic composition.
+Each piece represents an attempt to reconcile human improvisation with algorithmic composition.

 ## Pictures